tohara/OctoPrint-BigBoxFirmware/README.md

 # OctoPrint-BigBoxFirmware

 Plugin to enable and disable features in the firmware and compile and flash using OctoPi. <br>
-Under development and not yet tested on a BigBox!!!!!!!!!

 ### Parameters:
 		Each entry represents a #define variable from Configuration.h or Configuration_adv.h.